 Nearly 80% of all companies surveyed are suffering user productivity loss due to PC migration headaches for remote users.

 Underutilizing IT staff expertise 65% of respondents confirmed the shift to remote work has caused them to spend 2-3 hours or more on each migration, per user.
 A notable 9% also said the impact on IT staff is significant.
 Instead of focusing on higher-value projects, IT experts fill their days moving data around, or tracking down lost or missing files, settings and applications.

 A better answer: PCmover Enterprise PCmover Enterprise’ new features tackle the remote PC migration question head-on.
 Unlike USMT, it automates migrations from start to finish and transfers everything — including files, settings, and applications, even custom programs — with minimal effort from end users and IT staff.
 The latest version features the industry’s first cloud integration, (which is especially helpful for supporting remote users) and powerful tools for high-volume simultaneous migrations.

 Laplink’s PCmover is the tool of choice among the world’s leading organizations, including two of the top four accounting firms, three of the top four automotive manufacturers, two of the top four universities and several government agencies.
 If your organization has moved to a remote work model, take a closer look at PCmover Enterprise for large-scale PC migration, refresh, and break/fix projects.

 Briana is a lifelong storyteller passionate about authentic, inclusive content.
-As digital content and communications manager for Laplink, she fosters the human connection in tech through exciting virtual content.
-Briana’s previous credits include writing and editing for Microsoft, Puget Sound Energy, Alaska Airlines, and other household brands.
+As digital content and communications manager for Laplink, she fosters the human connection in tech through virtual content.
+Briana’s previous credits include content strategy and creation for Microsoft, Puget Sound Energy, Alaska Airlines, and other household brands.
 In her free time, she enjoys music, movies, and the performing arts.